 - MARQUIS OF THE SOUTHERN VALE

 It is a time of war and the rumblings of distant wars.
 Surely these troubles cannot come to the Southern Vale, thinks the young MARQUIS OF THE SOUTHERN VALE.
-Yet come it must and will, and his fleet of ‘flying foxes’ hydrofoils will be in demand, however much he wants to resist the call to fight.
+Yet come it must and will, and his fleet of ‘flying fox’ hydrofoils will be in demand, however much he wants to resist the call to fight.
 The missions he must undertake will destroy him, his friends and family – and then redeem him.

 Status: 40% written (re-write underway; awaiting a site visit to complete).

-The observant amongst you will have noticed above that in my writing I am very much ‘old school’; I work best with pen and paper to craft my worlds.
-This does of course mean that everything has to be typed up before the heavy editing can start, but it also means that I can scribble down the ideas that come to me anywhere… be it on a long train journey, in a coffee shop, or just while commuting to work on Merseyrail or the Mersey Ferry.
+The observant amongst you will have noticed above that in my writing I am very much ‘old school’: I work best with pen and paper to craft my worlds.
+This of course means everything has to be typed up before the heavy editing can begin!
+Still, it also means that I can scribble down the ideas that come to me anywhere… be it on a long train journey, in a coffee shop, or just while commuting to work on Merseyrail or the Mersey Ferry.

-Page updated 14/08/21
+Page updated 08/02/22